Upcoming Dates

 Snacks for Learning

-Thank you for your generosity everyone!
-Everything on our snack wish list has been purchased.
-When our supplies start to look depleted we'll post again.
-Some of our students are also enjoying ther fresh fruit options, especially apples.
-If you'd be interested in bringing fresh apples, oranges, or clementines, please click on the link below for a list of weeks that you can bring them in.
+We are currently in need of the small bottles of water.
+Some of our students are also enjoying the fresh fruit options, especially apples.
+If you'd be interested in bringing fresh apples, oranges, or clementines, please click on the link below for a list of weeks that you can bring a bag of one or the other in so that they are fresh for the students.
 Please bring your donation on Monday mornings so that we have the fruit available for the week.
 Thanks for considering! https://www.signupgenius.com/go/10C0C45AEAB2CA7FBC43-55553576-healthy

 Health Update